biovoxxel/bv3dbox/index.md

 ![image](https://user-images.githubusercontent.com/10721817/151507835-a243ccfd-913b-4f5d-bddb-0a4ed2433005.png)

 ## Functionalities
+### Threshold Check:
-- Threshold Check: A helping tool to better identify suitable histogram-based automatic intensity thresholds, compare them qualitatively and quantitatively.
+A helping tool to better identify suitable histogram-based automatic intensity thresholds, compare them qualitatively and quantitatively.
 This is based on the publication: [Qualitative and Quantitative Evaluation of Two New Histogram Limiting Binarization Algorithms](https://www.cscjournals.org/library/manuscriptinfo.php?mc=IJIP-829), IJIP (2014).

+### Flat Field Correction
+The flat field correction allows to correct for uneven illumination including a dark-field (dark current) image subtraction.
+The dark-field image can also be ommited if unavailable.
+Formula:  $$corrected_image = {original - dark_field \over flat-field - dark_field}$$

 ## Installation
 The Biovoxxel Toolbox as well as the BioVoxxel 3D Box are distributed via the [BioVoxxel Fiji update site](https://imagej.net/update-sites/following)